BizTalk Mapper Extensions UtilityPack is now available for BizTalk Server 2016

 Parameters

-The functoid takes one mandatory input parameters:
+The functoid takes one mandatory input parameter:

-The output of the functoid is a string with the value of the configuration parameters from System Environment Variable of the machine
+The output of the functoid is a string with the value of the configuration parameters from the System Environment Variable of the machine

 Custom Config Get Functoid